 Romulea rosea (L.) Eckl. is found on sandy and clay slopes and flats and is widespread in many different geographical areas of the Cape.
 It is also very variable and once was considered to have five different varieties.
 It grows from 6 to 15 cm, occasionally to 60 cm and has a corm that is rounded at the base with curved acuminate teeth.
 Leaves are 3 to 6, basal and narrowly four-grooved.
 Flowers are pink to magenta or white, often with a purplish zone around the yellow cup.
 The fruiting peduncles curve after flowering and straighten later.
 Photos by Alan Horstmann and Mary Sue Ittner of larger forms, front and back, plants with white flowers, and corms on a 1 cm grid.

 The first picture from 2001 shows this species flowering in mass in Nieuwoudtville, South Africa in a wet year, where it was growing in wet sand.
 The same spot was visited around the same time in 2006, but the flowers were mostly finished as the second photograph shows.
 There were a few in less than perfect condition still in bloom.
 Photos 1-4 from Bob Rutemoeller.
-The last photo from Cameron McMaster was taken in Nieuwoudtville September, 2012.
+The fifth photo from Cameron McMaster was taken in Nieuwoudtville September, 2012.
+The last photo was taken by Alan Horstmann.

 The first photo below from Bob Rutemoeller shows how beautiful they are in a pot and the following photos from Mary Sue Ittner show the bud and the individual flowers from different angles.
 The fifth photo shows the two side by side for comparison.
 The last photo shows the corms on a 1 cm grid.